 - Polyunsaturated Fats

-The human body is well-designed to produce different types of fats, which are essential for the proper functioning of the body and are obtained from different food sources, which we consume.
+The human body is well-designed to produce different types of fats, which are essential for the proper functioning of the body.
+They are also obtained from different food sources we consume.

 Also Read: What Are Fats?

 There are more interesting facts to learn about fats.